bugzmanov/nes_ebook/src/chapter_8.md

 <div style="text-align:center;"><img src="./images/ch8/image_4_scroll_demo.gif" width="50%"/></div>

 2 last notes before jumping into implementation:
-* The palette of a tile is defined by the nametable the tile belongs to.
+* The palette of a tile is defined by the nametable the tile belongs to, **not** byt the base one defined in Control register
-* For horizontal scrolling the content of the base nametable goes to the left part of the viewport (or top part in case of vertical scrolling)
+* For horizontal scrolling the content of the base nametable always goes to the left part of the viewport (or top part in case of vertical scrolling)

 <div style="text-align:center;"><img src="./images/ch8/image_5_scroll_caveats.png" width="80%"/></div>

-Implementing scroll rendering is not hard but requires attention to many details.
+Implementing scroll rendering is not hard but requires attention to details.
 The most convenient mental model I could come up with is the following:
 * For each frame, we would scan through both nametables.
 * For each nametable we would specify visible part of the nametable: